Menu Main body content

 We continue to serve war amputees and seriously disabled veterans by acting as a navigator to help them access their benefits and services, sharing our expertise on all aspects of amputation, advocating for amputees and effecting legislative change.

-In addition, through our formalized collaborative partnerships with the Department of National Defence and Veterans Affairs Canada, we provide expert advice to shape standards and policies for prosthetics and care to best meet the needs of our traditional and modern-day war amputee veterans, as well as still-serving war amputees.
+In addition, through our formalized collaborative partnerships with the Department of National Defence (DND) and Veterans Affairs Canada (VAC), we provide expert advice to shape standards and policies for prosthetics and care to best meet the needs of our war amputee veterans, as well as amputees who are actively serving.

 Online | Download PDF